 Getting to Cornwall isn’t easy, but that’s part of the journey.
 You will likely fly into London and then either take a train or fly to Newquay.
 We flew coming in and took the train back to Paddington Station in London since we were staying there after the hike.

 The first two days were spent in Mevagissey before we headed out on the path.
 We rented a car and drove south through the winding countryside roads to St Mawes and stopped to tour the St Mawes Castle, a fort constructed by Henry VIII near Falmouth, between 1540 and 1542.
 After that we found Idle Rocks Hotel which had a perfect patio looking out into the harbor.
+For the trip the next day we shipped all of the things we where going to need for camping and the food preserved it’s temperature.
+And if you need more specialist shipping supplies then there are lots of great suppliers that offer shipping products for shipping like cold chain shipping the one that me and my family used.

 Here is a list of restaurants/pubs we stopped at along the way: